jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 simplicity and consistency helps keep this project maintainable and approachable for any developer that is familiar with Go.

+I was unfamiliar with Go when I started this project, with previous experience only in creating simple applications to learn the language; I had not previously made a project of this scale in Go.
+The simplicity of the language let me quickly begin development, without any major syntactical difficulties.
+The utility of Go's simplicity was made readily apparant to me while learning Go, an experience that a new developer contributing to the CPAF would share.

 ### Concurrency

 Go is designed with concurrency as a first class feature - '... the rise of